 I buy my oil from this region, as well as feta, goat meat and olives.

-There are many small villages near Sparti, one of which is Kladas, where there are apartments for sale starting at 42,760 euros for a 53-square-metre apartment.
-A detached house in the same area is on the market for 400,000 euros.
+There are many small villages near Sparti, one of which is Kladas, where there are apartments for sale starting at around 45,000 euros for a 53-square-metre apartment.

 Monemvasia is a picture-postcard place on a promontory, linked to the mainland by a causeway.
 It was built in mediaeval times and was hewn from a huge rock in the sea.
 The town was built to protect it from marauding pirates, so it is not visible from the mainland.